filipezabala/voice/README.md

 ### 7. [MuseScore](https://musescore.org/)
 MuseScore is an open source notation software.
  .
 Download and run https://musescore.org/en/download/musescore.dmg
  .
-Drag MuseScore 3 to Applications folder
+Drag MuseScore 4 to Applications folder
  .
-Will take 314 MB of disk space
+Will take around 320 MB of disk space
  .
-Unmount MuseScore-3.6.2 virtual disk and send MuseScore-3.6.2.548020600.dmg to Trash
+Unmount MuseScore-4.2.1 virtual disk and send MuseScore-4.2.1.240230937.dmg to Trash

 ### 8. [R](https://www.r-project.org)
 R is a free software environment for statistical computing and graphics.